proverbed/github.io/about.md

 permalink: /about/
 ---

 Hello, my name is Dmitri De Klerk.
-Welcome to my blog.
+I'm a software engineer at [Black Swan Data](https://www.blackswan.com/), I love web development and learning new technologies, welcome to my blog.

 ### Contact me